thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 long term linear trend.

-Although the year-to-year variability of the anomalies (Figure and Figures , in Appendix), shows a rather homogeneous behaviour, plots of the cumulative sums (CUSUM) (Regier, Briceño, and Boyer 2019) of the anomalies can reveal different structures in the records of all three sky conditions.
-For time series with a uniform trend, we would expect the CUSUMs of the anomalies to have a symmetric 'V' shape centred around the middle of the series.
+Although the year-to-year variability of the anomalies (Figure and Figures , in Appendix), shows a rather homogeneous behavior, plots of the cumulative sums (CUSUM) (Regier, Briceño, and Boyer 2019) of the anomalies can reveal different structures in the records of all three sky conditions.
+For time series with a uniform trend, we would expect the CUSUMs of the anomalies to have a symmetric 'V' shape centered around the middle of the series.
 This would indicate that the anomalies are evenly distributed around the climatological mean, and for a positive uniform trend, the first half is below and the second half above the climatological mean.
 In our case, there is a more complex evolution of the anomalies.
-For all-skies (Figure ), we observe three rather distinct
-periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.
-The CUSUMs for cloudy-skies (Figure ), show a similar behaviour with some short-term differences that do not change the overall pattern.
+For all-skies (Figure ), we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.
+The CUSUMs for cloudy-skies (Figure ), show a similar behavior with some short-term differences that do not change the overall pattern.
 For clear skies (Figure ), a monotonic downward tendency is evident until 2004, suggesting that the anomalies are all negative.
 After 2004 the anomalies